 Friday, November 7, 2014

-According to Pinnacle Enterprise Management Specialists, adoption is a real challenge in implementing project management solutions.
+According to Pinnacle Management Systems, Inc. Specialists, adoption is a real challenge in implementing project management solutions.
 Will the workforce use the tool dependably?
 How long will it take before they’re truly adept at operating the software?
 Will it end up unused and gathering dust after all the time and money invested in it?

 Below are some of the common reasons:

 - New technology disrupts the way people perform their jobs.

 - People don’t see the benefit of changing how they do things.